LAFAYETTE GREENS

 CORGI RUN

 My landscape and garden have been on every Garden Cruise since its inception in 2008.
 It was remarkably stable over those years, except for losing a mature rose garden during the terrible winters in 2014 and 2015.
-But since 2019, there have been some significant changes in the fountain pool yard landscape.
+However, since 2019, there have been some significant changes in the fountain pool yard landscape.
 A collection of Princeton Gold maple trees planted on the lot lines was removed.
 In its place is a grove of compact growing tulip trees called “Emerald City.”
 The trunks of those tulip trees have been whitewashed, a practice that exists in gardens in many and various countries.
 The change is dramatic, as the tulip trees are young.
 What once was a very shady garden is now drenched in sunlight.
 A new Ipe deck replaced an old pine deck overlooking the fountain, and new furniture was added.
-A mix of new and old will make visiting this garden interesting.
+A substantial planting of liriope spicata around the perimeter and around the tree trunks contrasts the clipped lawn and the geometry of the fountain.
+A collection of Belgian-made stoneware “toadstools” permits sitting in the garden from 9 distinctly different points of view.
+Feel free to try them all!
+As usual, container plantings are sprinkled throughout.
+A mix of new and old makes this garden interesting.